 But that's not entertaining, so television does it differently, and in several different ways.
 Two (or more) personalities may be sharing memory or not sharing memory or have access to each others' memory as external to their own in symmetric or asymmetric fashion, they can switch at will or involuntary and be in clear war or some form of pact.
 It even may be the very same personality (i.e. having the very same mind, memory and desires), but changing 'behavior mode' between several clearly distinctive states.

 Characters with a split personality are surprisingly common in fiction, but most of them don't quite match the textbook definition of DID.
 In older media, it will often be called "schizophrenia" even by psychologist characters..
 (The word schizophrenia literally means "split mind," because a main symptom is scattered, unconnected thoughts.
 It's more like being on a really bad drug trip, and can actually be induced via crystal meth overdose (caused by too many stimulants in the brain at once) - but please, Don't Try This at Home.

-See also Double Consciousness, Identity Amnesia, Jekyll and Hyde, Superpowered Evil Side, Split Personality Merge, Split Personality Makeover, Split Personality Takeover and Talking To Themself.
+See also Double Consciousness, Identity Amnesia, Jekyll & Hyde, Superpowered Evil Side, Split Personality Merge, Split-Personality Makeover, Split Personality Takeover and Talking to Themself.
 If the split personality is the antagonist, it's the Enemy Within.
 Shapeshifting is sometimes involved.
 If the personalities are flipping back and forth, Flip Personality often ensues.

 open/close all folders